 What services do you offer?

-We provide destination wedding, elopement and vow renewal planning services in the form of customisable, all-inclusive packages.
+We provide destination wedding, elopement and vow renewal planning services in the form of customisable packages.
 Use our instant Online Quote Tool to create your own package by selecting which services you require for your special day.
 Because our prices are fixed, you will know from the very beginning exactly how much your entire event will cost.
 No more frantic accounting required to ensure you stay within your budget!

 Is there a limit on the number of guests we can bring?